ovh/venom/executors/http/README.md

   - no_follow_redirect (optional): indicates that you don't want to follow Location if server returns a Redirect (301/302/...)
   - skip_body: skip the body and bodyjson result
   - skip_headers: skip the headers result
   - tls_client_cert (optional): a chain of certificates to identify the caller, first certificate in the chain is considered as the leaf, followed by intermediates.
-Setting it enable mutual TLS authentication.
+Setting it enables mutual TLS authentication.
 Set the PEM content or the path to the PEM file.
   - tls_client_key (optional): private key corresponding to the certificate.
 Set the PEM content or the path to the PEM file.
   - tls_root_ca (optional): defines additional root CAs to perform the call.
-Can contains multiple CAs concatenated together Set the PEM content or the path to the PEM file.
+Can contain multiple CAs concatenated together.
+Set the PEM content or the path to the PEM file.

 ```